Worthington (WOR)

 11. Balance Sheet Assessment

-We were impressed by how significantly Worthington blew past analysts’ EPS expectations this quarter.
-We were also excited its revenue and EBITDA outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this quarter featured some important positives.
-The stock traded up 3.3% to $43 immediately after reporting.
+We were impressed by how significantly Worthington blew past analysts’ EPS and EBITDA expectations this quarter.
+We were also excited its revenue outperformed Wall Street’s estimates.
+Zooming out, we think this was a solid print.
+The stock traded up 6.3% to $63.95 immediately after reporting.

 13. Is Now The Time To Buy Worthington?

-We see the value of companies helping their customers, but in the case of Worthington, we’re out.
-To begin with, its revenue has declined over the last five years.
+We cheer for all companies making their customers lives easier, but in the case of Worthington, we’ll be cheering from the sidelines.
+To kick things off, its revenue has declined over the last five years.
 And while its rising cash profitability gives it more optionality, the downside is its diminishing returns show management's prior bets haven't worked out.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Worthington’s P/E ratio based on the next 12 months is 19.8x.
-At this valuation, there’s a lot of good news priced in - we think there are better opportunities elsewhere.
+Worthington’s P/E ratio based on the next 12 months is 18.9x.
+While this valuation is reasonable, we don’t see a big opportunity at the moment.
+There are better investments elsewhere.